gvegayon/documentation-public/project_filesystem.md

 We've since stabilized the filesystem but have made it read-only to decrease the load and prevent further file access issues.
 The filesystem will remain in this state until June when we can deploy a new, previously planned filesystem and migrate all project data.

-**In the meantime, we are requesting that users use either their /scratch or /staging filesystem for their production runs.**
+**In the meantime, we are requesting that users use either their /scratch or /staging directory for their production runs.**

-Both the scratch and staging directories have much less available disk space than the project filesystem so please **only copy necessary files**.
+Both the scratch and staging directories have much less available disk space than the project filesystem, so please **only copy necessary files** to these directories.
 In general, if it doesn't need to be edited or updated, keep it in your read-only project directory.
-New files can be written to either but /scratch is preferred.
+New files can be written to either scratch or staging, but **scratch is preferred**.

 Most programs have a method to use input files even if they aren't in the working directory.
-If you need help getting your program to read files from your project directory and write out in your staging directory, please contact us at hpc@usc.edu
+If you need help getting your program to read files from your project directory and write out in your scratch or staging directory, please contact us at hpc@usc.edu

 # How to use scratch